Workplace investigation questions to ask each party

 1. What did you witness?

-Allow the witness to take you through everything that they saw from their perspective.
+Allow the witness to describe everything they saw from their perspective.
 You’ll likely have heard the story several times now, but it’s best not to rush them and to take down the full story again.

 2. Do you recall when and where this occurred?

 Again, documenting the location and time can help you in your investigation.
-Witnesses also may bring up other incidents or conversations that you’ll want to add to your timelines.
+Witnesses may also mention other incidents or conversations that you’ll want to add to your timelines.

 3. Who was involved in the incident that you witnessed?